 If you’re stranded in your car in the middle of the night, a torch is an absolute essential.
 You’ll inevitably need to assess the situation/damage and, if you have a flat tyre, a torch will be very handy.

 Duct tape can be the answer to many car issues when you’re on the road.
 Don’t underestimate the power of this cheap and easy material.
 By quickly fixing broken mirrors or other exterior issues, you can travel safely to the nearest garage.
-Just don’t rely on it as a permanent solution and keep the paintwork of your Mercedes lease in mind.
+Just don’t rely on it as a permanent solution and keep the paintwork of your lease vehicle in mind.

 Reusable shopping bags

-By keeping a few stylish tote bags or other eco-friendly shopping bags in your car at all times, you’ll save money in the long-run and also help the environment.
+By keeping a few stylish tote bags or other eco-friendly shopping bags in your car at all times, you’ll save money in the long run and also help the environment.
 They’re also useful as temporary rubbish bags if you are on a long journey.

 Car key lock/ surfboard lock

 Heading to the beach?
 Finding a safe place to leave your key can be a nightmare.
-With Surfdome’s handy car key locks you can enjoy the sand and sea, safe in the knowledge that your car is secure.
+With Surfdome’s handy car key locks, you can enjoy the sand and sea, safe in the knowledge that your car is secure.
 If you’re carrying a surfboard and want to explore the area, use a surfboard lock to keep your board safe.